Embed This Data

 - $26,975 per capita

 - Inflation (CPI):

 - FDI Inflow:

 Portugal joined the European Union in 1986 and the eurozone in 2002.
-A sovereign debt crisis in 2011 threatened to sink the economy.
-Pedro Passos Coelho’s center-right Social Democrats defeated Prime Minister Jose Socrates’s Socialist Party in the 2011 general elections.
-In May 2011, Portugal accepted a €78 billion European Union–International Monetary Fund bailout plan that included demands for structural reforms that would reduce public debt and increase incentives for private investment.
-In 2014, the country’s highest court blocked the government from making the public spending cuts required to receive the last installment of the bailout.
+A center-right coalition formed a minority government following elections in October 2015.
+Two weeks later, a left-wing coalition opposed to proposed austerity measures forced the government to resign.
+In May 2011, Portugal accepted a €78 billion European Union–International Monetary Fund bailout plan that included demands for structural reforms to reduce public debt and increase incentives for private investment.
+Adherence to strict budgetary discipline has allowed Portugal to move beyond the worst of its economic crisis.
 The economy is based primarily on services and industrial production.
-Some state enterprises have been privatized.
-Overall unemployment decreased from 2013 to the first quarter of 2014 but remains well above pre-crisis levels.
+Tax rates are at record highs, and younger Portuguese are moving abroad for work.
+Overall unemployment is well above pre-crisis levels.

 A 2014 European Commission report urged Portugal to establish an anti-corruption strategy to address shortcomings in prosecuting high-level corruption cases, the lack of preventive measures for corruption in party funding and public procurement, and conflicts of interest among local-level politicians.
 Property rights are well protected, but registration costs are slightly higher than the OECD average at 7.3 percent of a property’s value.

 The top personal income tax rate is 48 percent, and the top corporate tax rate is 23 percent.
 Other taxes include a value-added tax.
 The overall tax burden equals 33.4 percent of total domestic income.
 Government spending amounts to 50.1 percent of GDP, and public debt still exceeds the size of the economy.
 Reducing the deficit and debt levels, both public and private, remains a critical task.